Please note: The University of Texas Health Science Center at San Antonio will now be called "UT Health San Antonio."

 ✔ Apply through the online application by creating an account here.

 ✔ Solicit three letters of recommendation from research mentors or professors who can evaluate your academic and scientific potential.
 These letters must be sent electronically.
 As you complete the Graduate School of Biomedical Science application, you will have the opportunity to electronically send invitations to professors/mentors to submit letters of recommendation.
 It is highly recommended that you use the online system.
-If you are unable to use this system, you should contact Angela Watts ( firstname.lastname@example.org) immediately for further instructions.
+If you are unable to use this system, you should contact Yvonne Valdez (email@example.com) immediately for further instructions.

 ✔ Report your unofficial GRE scores within the application.
 Then upload a PDF of the report to your application for reference.
 Subject GRE scores are not required.
 Official GRE scores are only required if you’re accepted into the program and plan to matriculate.

 ✔ Upload an unofficial electronic transcript directly into the online application by the deadline which you want to be considered by.
 You only need to upload transcripts from post-secondary institutions that will result in a degree.
-If accepted with the intent to matriculate into the program, submit an official transcript for any degrees earned or in progress to the Graduate School of Biomedical Sciences (not to IBMS).
+If accepted with the intent to matriculate into the program, submit an official transcript for any degrees earned or in progress to the Graduate School of Biomedical Sciences.

 On top of the requirements listed above, international/Non US Citizen have additional requirements including:

 Report and submit proof of TOEFL or IELTS scores that are no more than 2 years old.
 Please note, this requirement can be waived if an applicant has a baccalaureate or higher degree from a US accredited institution.
-If an applicant plans to waive a TOEFL score they must contact Angela Watts ( email@example.com) at the time they submit their application.
+If an applicant plans to waive a TOEFL score they must contact Yvonne Valdez ( firstname.lastname@example.org) at the time they submit their application.

 Transcripts and GPA Requirements